Mohan171820/Consistify/README.md

 This logic is handled in the service layer, making it easy to improve or replace later.

+With the new update the streak and productivity is calculated even by time spent to learn using the youtube video.

 ---
 ## Future Integration: Spring AI